-- The kernel does not execute until the run-time parameter is written by a controlling processor.
-Upon a write, the kernel executes once, reading the new updated value.
-After completion, it is blocked from executing again until the parameter is updated.
-This allows for a different type of execution model from the normal streaming model, and can be useful for certain updating operations where blocking synchronization is important.
+- Synchronous parameters (triggering parameters) block a kernel from execution until these parameters are written by a controlling processor such as the Arm processor.
+Upon a write, the kernel reads the new updated value and executes once.
+After completion, it is blocked from executing until the parameter is updated again.
+This allows a different type of execution model from the normal streaming model, which can be useful for certain updating operations where blocking synchronization is important.